jimmyff/RocketBox/README.md

 	* canvas : Your Canvas DOM Element
 	* canvasContext : the Canvas 2D Context
 	* events : The event object
-		* fire(eventName, data) :
+		* fire(eventName, data) : trigger an event,
-		* listen(eventName, callback, context) :
+		* listen(eventName, callback, context) : listen for an event
-	* viewportWidth & viewportHeight: current dimensions of the viewport
+	* width & height: current dimensions of the canvas
 	* renderCallback: callback for your application to optionally call after rendering each frame (used to calculate FPS)

 Note: If you would like to display a preview frame in the player (shown before the user has clicked play), you should render a single frame to the canvas element after initalise is called.